PuntoCommerce/marketing-cloud-connector/doc/doc2/2_2_MarketingCloudCart.md

 <a name="Config"></a>
 ## Metadata and Cartridge Installation

-Ensure that the Handler Framework has been installed according to instructions and your storefront code has been adjusted.
+Ensure that the Handler Framework has been installed correctly and your storefront code has been adjusted accordingly.

 See the [Handler Framework Cartridge Installation](https://github.com/SalesforceCommerceCloud/marketing-cloud-connector/docs/Handler-Installation.md#navlink) if necessary.